This article was originally written on April 16th, 2024; updated on May 2nd, 2025.

 One of the primary reasons for the dramatic fall in solar energy costs is the rapid improvement in solar technology.
 Over the years, solar panels have become more efficient, with a higher percentage of sunlight being converted into electricity.
 This has made solar power more cost-effective, with every watt generated costing less than before.
 For instance, in the early 1980s, the average cost of solar panels was around $30 per watt.
 Today, it is less than $0.50 per watt.
 That’s a 98% reduction in cost over just four decades.

-In addition, advancements in manufacturing processes have allowed manufacturers to produce solar panels more efficiently, resulting in a lower cost per panel.
+In addition, Advances in manufacturing have made solar panels cheaper to produce.
 This includes improvements in panel design, with more streamlined and durable panels being developed that require fewer resources overall.
 In addition, some companies have developed technologies that can produce solar panels more quickly and with fewer defects.

 Leasing and power purchase agreements (PPAs) have made it easier and more affordable for individuals and businesses to adopt solar power.
 With these financing options, customers can install solar panels with little or no upfront costs and then pay for the electricity generated at a lower rate than they would pay for traditional grid electricity.
 This has made solar energy more accessible to a wider range of customers.